rbsyeh/SP_HW_NSYSU/HW1/README.md

 ### Rules:
 1. Please use C languagein this homework and run your program on Ubuntu 18.04(or20.04).
-2. Please provide Makefileto compile your homework; otherwise, you will get ZERO.
+2. Please provide Makefile to compile your homework; otherwise, you will get ZERO.

 ### Homework: